|Counselor Lessons » 3rd Grade

 Lesson 6: We continued our work on listening skills.
 I asked the students to give an example of the difference between hearing and listening - and how it feels to be heard vs. listened to by a friend, parent, or teacher.
 We took a quick self-assessment about their listening skills and then we watched the video "I Can Communicate".
 In this video, we saw the difference between hearing and listening; what good listening "looks" like; and how it feels to be in a group, in a classroom, or in a conversation with someone who is not a good listener.

-Lesson 7: We reviewed what we learned last week from our video - specifically, the difference between hearing vs. listening.
+Lesson 7: Students were challenged in our last lesson to try out those good listening skills – specifically, repeating what they heard mom/dad say at home.
+It was fun to hear their successes with this technique and how listening is different than hearing!
+We reviewed what we learned last week from our video - specifically, the difference between hearing vs. listening.
 We discussed what happens when you are not a good listener - in the video there were arguments with family members and getting lost on a field trip and loosing trust with a teacher.
-We resumed our video and discussed Signal Words, Eyes + Ears + Body = Good Listening, and Reflective Listening.
-Students practiced all these Good Communication tips with a buddy -- sharing how to make a PB&J&Banana Sandwich.
+Student showed me the good listening formula: Eyes + Ears + Body = Good Listening.
+The described those signal words they hear from their teachers, parents, and friends.
+Today, we practiced that important skill of Reflective Listening.
+Teaming up with a buddy, they had to describe how to make a Cream Cheese & Banana Sandwich.
 After trying this once, a "model" group showed us what this looked like for them and then they changed partners and tried it again!
-Students were challenged to work on Good Communication over the break -- can't wait to hear how it went!!

 NEED HELP DOWNLOADING: